ITMO-CODE-AI/GaMAC/docs/GLOSSARY.md

 #### CVI predictor

-Pretrained metaclassifier, which picks target measure for any dataframe based on it's meta-features.
+Pretrained metaclassifier, which picks
+[target measure](GLOSSARY.md#target-measure) for any dataframe based on it's meta-features.

 #### Target measure

-Internal measure (or CVI, Cluster Validity Index), that will be used in optimisation pipeline as optimisation function for Optuna.
+Internal measure (or CVI, Cluster Validity Index), that will be used in [optimisation pipeline](GLOSSARY.md#optimisation-pipeline) as optimisation function for [Optuna](https://optuna.org/).

 #### Optimisation pipeline

 Choice of clustering algorithms and their hyperparameters configurations based on optimisation history, fitting clustering model on input dataframe, and estimating it quality.
-The aim is find clustering algorithm and it's configuration, so that it maximises target measure.
+The aim is find clustering algorithm and it's configuration, so that it maximises [target measure](GLOSSARY.md#target-measure).

 #### Optimisation history

-Sequence of clustering algorithms choice, their hyperparameters configurations, fitted clustering model on input dataframe, it's quality estimation via target measure and consumed time budget.
+Sequence of clustering algorithms choice, their hyperparameters configurations, fitted clustering model on input dataframe, it's quality estimation via [target measure](GLOSSARY.md#target-measure) and consumed time budget.

 #### HPO backend

-Third-party implemrntations of Optuna, or others usually based on Bayes optimisation.
+Third-party implementations of [Optuna](https://optuna.org/), or others usually based on Bayes optimisation.

 #### Deep learning model